Andrew Massey (British Army officer): Military career

 Officer Cadet Massey Royal Military Academy Sandhurst was commissioned as second lieutenant into the Royal Army Service Corps on 20 December 1963, and he was posted to serve with the transport squadron of 7th Artillery Brigade.
 Massey was promoted lieutenant on 20 June 1965.
-After a year with the Royal Corps of Transport Movement (RCT) squadron he joined No. 63 Parachute Squadron (RCT) in February 1967 as a lieutenant.
+After a year with the Royal Corps of Transport Movement (RCT) he joined 63 Parachute Squadron (RCT) in February 1967 as a lieutenant.
 Two years later the squadron became the first to reinforce troops in Northern Ireland.
 On 20 December 1969 he was promoted Captain.

 After this tour he was recommended for the SAS and after passing selection in 1970 he joined "A Squadron" in 1971 as Troop Captain.

 Massey served in the Oman and Dhofar on three tours, before he rejoined the Airborne Forces as Staff Captain of HQ No. 16 Parachute Brigade where he made further tours of Northern Ireland.

 In 1975 he attended Staff College at Camberley, Surrey following which he was promoted major on 31 December 1975, and posted posting was as a Staff Officer, at HQ Northern Ireland from 1977 to 1979.

 Massey and his wife, Major Annabelle Cunningham (married 1977), went to Buckingham Palace to receive his Member of the Order of the British Empire which was awarded in January 1980.

 In the summer of 1979 he was appointed to command "A Squadron" 22 SAS Regiment a position he held until his promotion to lieutenant-colonel in 1981 when he became an instructor at Camberley leading the Counter Revolutionary Warfare Team.
 In 1982 he was appointed the Special Forces Liaison Officer at HQ Commander-in Chief Fleet in Northwood, Middlesex during the Falklands War.